quadeare/selfhosted-software-list/README.md

 # Personal selfhosting list

 Many open-source solutions exist to host yourself replacement of SaaS software.
 Here, you can checkout my personal list of softwares that i daily use.
+All these software have been tested in production.

 This list is directly inspired from great [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted)